cabraham/VMComposition/README.md

 The goal of this project is to see if we can flip the dependency.
 I want the requestor to say "I want X".
 All the services listen to this statement, and respond to the request with the data for which they are responsible.

-## Technical Details

-This solution requires an engine (ViewModel Composition Engine) that is aware of all the services.
-Its primary role is to declaratively state "I want X" and match up the request with the services that are listening for this request.

 The conversation would be:

 **Requestor**: I want to see product details for product id ABC.